Shia Islam in Iraq: Under the Baathist regime

 The Ba'ath Party's leadership made a determined effort to gain the support of Iraqi Shia during the 1980–1988 Iran–Iraq War, as 80% of the Iraqi army personnel had been Iraqi Shia, diverting resources to the Shia south and emphasizing Iraqi Arabness (in contrast to Iranian Persianness) and the historic struggle between the Muslim Arabs and the Zoroastrian Persians in propaganda.
 Iraqi propaganda used symbolic keywords such as Qādisiyya (the battle in which Muslim Arab armies defeated the Persian Empire), and Iranian propaganda used Shia keywords such as Karbala.
 The Baath government executed about 95 Shia ulama, many of them members of the al-Hakim family, in June 1984, and had executed 142–146 Shia rebels in the town of Dujail earlier in 1982.

 Unrest renewed with the 1991 Iraqi uprisings throughout Iraq, which took place in the Shiite and Kurdish areas of the country.
 In the south, the rebels seized the shrine as Ba'ath Party officials fled the city or were killed.
 The uprising spread within days to all of the largest Shia cities in southern Iraq: Amarah, Diwaniya, Hilla, Karbala, Kut, Nasiriyah and Samawah.
 Smaller cities were swept up in the revolution as well.
 Many exiled Iraqi dissidents, including thousands of Iran-based Badr Brigades militants of SCIRI, crossed the borders and joined the rebellion.
 Demonstration against the regime took place in Shia neighborhoods of Baghdad.

 By April 1991, most of the rebellion was crushed by the then-incumbent Baathist government.
 Many of the people killed were buried in mass graves.
 Of the 200 mass graves the Iraqi Human Rights Ministry had registered between 2003 and 2006, the majority were in the South, including one believed to hold as many as 10,000 victims.
+During the 1991 Iraqi uprisings, over 200,000 Shia Arabs and 100,000 Marsh Arabs died in southern Iraq.
 A short period of rest once again occurred during the 1999 Shia uprising in Iraq after the killing of Muhammad-Sadiq al-Sadr in the Shia neighborhoods of Baghdad, as well as southern majority Shiite cities of Karbala, Nasiriyah, Kufa, Najaf, and Basra.
 Though the allegations on the government behind the assassination has never been proved.